carstendev/Functional-Programming-in-Scala-Course/README.md

 # Functional-Programming-in-Scala-Course
-This repository holds all the assignments for the "Functional Programming in Scala" Course at Coursera
+This repository holds all the assignments for the "Functional Programming in Scala" Course at Coursera.